abmtarun/riot_project/README.md

 ***WareSage:***
 Represents a system for managing and optimizing warehouse operations.
 Implies wisdom, knowledge, and expertise in warehouse management.

 ***The Smart IoT:***
 Signifies the incorporation of the Internet of Things (IoT) technology.
 Indicates the system's capability to collect real-time data from sensors for intelligent decision-making.

 ***Logistics Nexus:***
 Suggests that the system serves as a central hub or focal point for logistics operations.
 Highlights the system's role in connecting and coordinating various aspects of warehouse logistics.

-We want to measure temperature, pressure and luminosity from the sensors.
+RIOT OS is an open-source real-time operating system designed for the Internet of Things (IoT) and embedded systems.
+FIT IoT-Lab is a large-scale, open-access IoT testbed that provides a realistic environment for testing and developing IoT applications.
+Integrating RIOT OS with FIT IoT-Lab offers a powerful combination for IoT development and research.

+We are excited to introduce the integration of RIOT OS and FIT IoT-Lab with our smart warehouse system, WareSage.
+This integration represents a significant leap in our warehouse management capabilities, combining advanced IoT technologies with real-world testing and remote monitoring.

 ##  Sensors for Smart Management ##
 WareSage integrates three types of sensors to enable intelligent management: